haoran119/learning-notes/学习笔记之Finance/README.md

         * Stocks: In the context of stocks, "par value" is a nominal value assigned to shares in the company's articles of incorporation or charter.
 It has little economic significance in the context of common stocks, as market price is determined by supply and demand dynamics.
 However, par value can be more significant for preferred stock, as it may determine dividend payments.
         * Derivatives: For some derivative contracts, "par" might refer to a standard or default amount or value for the underlying asset in the contract.
     * In general, "par" serves as a standard or reference point.
 In everyday language, saying something is "on par" with something else means it's roughly equal or of the same standard.
+* pivot
+    * In finance, "pivot" can have a few different meanings depending on the context:
+        * `Pivot Table`: In data analysis, especially within financial modeling, a pivot table is a tool used to summarize and analyze data in spreadsheets.
+It allows users to extract significant information from a large, detailed data set.
+        * `Pivot Point`: In technical analysis of financial markets, a pivot point is a price level that is used as an indicator of market direction.
+It’s calculated as an average of significant prices (high, low, close) from the performance of a market in the prior trading period.
+Traders use pivot points and their associated support and resistance levels to identify potential turning points in the market.
+        * `Strategic Pivot`: In a business or financial context, a pivot refers to a significant change in strategy.
+For instance, a company might pivot its business model, product focus, or market approach in response to new information or market conditions.
 * Pnl Explain ?
     * PnL (Profit and Loss) Explain, often simply referred to as "PnL Explain" or "PnL Attribution," is a process within finance used to explain the daily fluctuations in a portfolio's value.
 This is particularly important for traders, portfolio managers, and risk managers to understand the sources of gains and losses in a trading book or an investment portfolio.
     * The primary goal of a PnL Explain is to break down the daily profit and loss into its constituent components, helping to identify which factors (e.g., market movements, specific positions, or other elements) were responsible for the observed change.